Ciao

 Dr. Michael Maas, Rice University

-In the autumn of 2022, through a set of common acquaintances, I met Dr. Michael Maas, one of the premier scholars of ethnography, ethnicity, and geographical thinking in Late Antiquity.
-After a long conversation, he offered me the opportunity to serve as his research assistant on his forthcoming monograph, The Conqueror's Gift: Empire and Ethnography at the End of Antiquity.
-My responsibilities include the reading, checking, and editing of footnotes, including the verification of citations from primary and secondary sources and the translation of text from Greek and Latin.
-My goal is to help Dr. Maas produce a volume with striking text and killer footnotes, which has the potential to reconsider the relationship between the Roman Empire and the barbarian world.
+Dr. Michael Maas is one of the premier scholars of ethnography, ethnicity, and geographical thinking in Late Antiquity.
+Since the autumn of 2022, I served as his research assistant for his forthcoming monograph, The Conqueror's Gift: Empire and Ethnography at the End of Antiquity.
+My responsibilities included the reading, checking, and editing of footnotes, including the verification of citations and translations from primary and secondary sources and the translation of text from Greek and Latin.
+I assisted Dr. Maas to produce a volume with striking text and killer footnotes, which has the potential to reconsider the relationship between the Roman Empire and the barbarian world.

 Coordinator